 Pennsylvania Conservation Explorer -- users have access to plant community information

-Pennsylvania Natural Diversity Inventory environmental review -- provides review for potential impacts to threatened and endangered plant species; available through the PA Conservation Explorer
+Pennsylvania Natural Diversity Inventory environmental review -- provides review for potential impacts to threatened and endangered plant species; available through the Pennsylvania Conservation Explorer

-- Updating classifications -- maintains an up-to-date list of plants that need protection in Pennsylvania.
-More information about classification updates can be found on the right
+Updating classifications -- maintains an up-to-date list of plants that need protection in Pennsylvania.

 Rare Plants on DCNR Lands

 From open areas to mature forests, DCNR lands host a wide range of plant communities and the department considers the diversity of plants in its management approach.

 DCNR uses planning to protect manage common and rare plants on DCNR lands.

 Important plant communities are protected or designated for plant conservation such as natural and wild areas, wild plant sanctuaries, or high conservation value forests.